 Deploying & Running the Code on your Raspberry Pi

-This step is incredibly easy, but I will quickly go through the steps so you can have it up and running on your Pi as quickly and smoothly as possible.
-Like all the tutorials on this website, I am using Raspbian if you need help on getting Raspbian installed then check out my guide to installing Raspbian.
+This process is very simple, but I will quickly detail the steps so you can set it up on your Pi as fast and seamlessly as you can.
+Just like with the tutorials on this site, I am utilizing Raspbian.
+If you require assistance with installing Raspbian, be sure to consult my installation guide for Raspbian.

 You can download the code by using git clone.
 The following command will do exactly just that: